skoxo/raspberry-pi-yeelight-flic2/README.md

 Stop the python script by hitting `ctrl C`.
 And stop the daemon by hitting `ctrl C` in the first command-line window.

 ## Wrapping up
 Now, we want to make sure that the flic-daemon and client script are started when the Raspberry Pi is powered on.
-First, we create a new bash script that start the daemon:
+First, we create a new bash script that starts the daemon:
 ```
 cd /home/pi/lib/flic
-nano start_bluetooth.sh
+nano start_daemon.sh
 ```
 Fill the script with the following code and save and close the file like you did before.
 ```
 #!/bin/sh
-/home/pi/lib/flic/flicd -f /home/pi/lib/flic/flic.sqlite3 -w &
+/home/pi/lib/flic/flicd -f /home/pi/lib/flic/flic.sqlite3 -w
 ```
 Second, we create a bash script that starts the client:
 ```
 nano start_client.sh
 ```
+Fill it with:
 ```
 #!/bin/sh
 /usr/bin/python3 /home/pi/lib/flic/my_client.py &
 ```
 Set execution permission for these scripts:
 ```
-sudo chmod +x start_bluetooth.sh start_client.sh
+sudo chmod +x start_daemon.sh start_client.sh
 ```
+Next, we can check if the scripts work.
+First enter `./start_daemon.sh`.
+Then, open a new SSH command-line and enter `./start_client.sh`.
+Pressing the Flic button should turn on your Yeelight!

-Now, we want to create a system service that is automatically started when your Raspberry boots and is restarted when it crashes:
+Now, we want to create a system service that is automatically started when your Raspberry boots and is restarted when it crashes.
+To do this we are going to create a system service that runs on boot and starts the Flic daemon (flicd):
 ```
-cd /etc/systemd/system/
-sudo nano flicd.service
+sudo nano /etc/systemd/system/flicd.service
 ```
-Fill `flicd.service` with the following code:
+Fill the empty `flicd.service` with the following code:
 ```
 [Unit]
 Description=flicd Service